qbcore-framework/qb-target/TEMPLATES.md

-        job = 'police', -- This is the job, this option won't show up if the player doesn't have this job, this can also be done with multiple jobs and grades, if you want multiple jobs you always need a grade with it: job = {["police"] = 0, ["ambulance"] = 2}, gang = 'ballas', -- This is the gang, this option won't show up if the player doesn't have this gang, this can also be done with multiple gangs and grades, if you want multiple gangs you always need a grade with it: gang = {["ballas"] = 0, ["thelostmc"] = 2}, citizenid = 'JFD98238', -- This is the citizenid, this option won't show up if the player doesn't have this citizenid, this can also be done with multiple citizenid's, if you want multiple citizenid's there is a specific format to follow: citizenid = {["JFD98238"] = true, ["HJS29340"] = true}, }
+        job = 'police', -- This is the job, this option won't show up if the player doesn't have this job, this can also be done with multiple jobs and grades, if you want multiple jobs you always need a grade with it: job = {["police"] = 0, ["ambulance"] = 2}, gang = 'ballas', -- This is the gang, this option won't show up if the player doesn't have this gang, this can also be done with multiple gangs and grades, if you want multiple gangs you always need a grade with it: gang = {["ballas"] = 0, ["thelostmc"] = 2}, citizenid = 'JFD98238', -- This is the citizenid, this option won't show up if the player doesn't have this citizenid, this can also be done with multiple citizenid's, if you want multiple citizenid's there is a specific format to follow: citizenid = {["JFD98238"] = true, ["HJS29340"] = true}, drawDistance = 10.0, -- This is the distance for the sprite to draw if Config.DrawSprite is enabled, this is in GTA Units (OPTIONAL) drawColor = {255, 255, 255, 255}, -- This is the color of the sprite if Config.DrawSprite is enabled, this will change the color for this PolyZone only, if this is not present, it will fallback to Config.DrawColor, for more information, check the comment above Config.DrawColor (OPTIONAL) successDrawColor = {30, 144, 255, 255}, -- This is the color of the sprite if Config.DrawSprite is enabled, this will change the color for this PolyZone only, if this is not present, it will fallback to Config.DrawColor, for more information, check the comment above Config.DrawColor (OPTIONAL)
+      }
     },
     distance = 2.5, -- This is the distance for you to be at for the target to turn blue, this is in GTA units and has to be a float value